 The Indian Penal Code has an act established in 2013 which seeks to offer protection to women in their place of work.
-The act defines sexual harassment and establishes it as a criminal offence.
-Therefore, it is a criminal offence to sexually harass a woman.
+The act defines sexual harassment and establishes it as a criminal offense.
+Therefore, it is a criminal offense to sexually harass a woman.
 Furthermore, legal actions can be taken for the same.

 However, the act has a long way to still go.
 The act currently only protects women from men.
 The law is criticised for not including men and women in the military workforce or the women in agriculture.
 They too deserve to be protected from unwanted sexual advances.